 Shila, Ben Yehuda Street 182.
 Tel: 02 522-1224

 Shila - Sharon Cohen Kitchen & Bar, Tel Aviv.
 Photo from Shila by Chef Sharon Cohen Facebook page

 2. Nina Hachi, Tel Aviv

-This kosher sushi and Asian-inspired restaurant has both a modern and relaxed atmosphere and is a firm favourite with locals and visitors to Israel who observe the Jewish dietary laws.
+This kosher sushi and Asian-inspired restaurant has both a modern and relaxed atmosphere and is a firm favorite with locals and visitors to Israel who observe the Jewish dietary laws.
 With its warm wooden decor and arty presentation, you can be sure of generous portions and top-quality fresh sushi.

-Vegetarians will love the gyoza, spicy fried tofu, sweet potato maki and the wonderful coconut curry. f you like raw fish, the tataki (beef/tuna) or salmon caterpillar sushi rolls are a great choice.
-If you’re a meat-lover, try the Teppan Yaki chicken and if you have a sweet tooth, there’s tapioca in coconut or be adventurous and order some mochi!
+Vegetarians will love the gyoza, spicy fried tofu, sweet potato maki, and the wonderful coconut curry. f you like raw fish, the tataki (beef/tuna) or salmon caterpillar sushi rolls are a great choice.
+If you’re a meat-lover, try the Teppan Yaki chicken and if you have a sweet tooth, there’s tapioca in coconut, or be adventurous and order some mochi!
 And one last thing - they actually have special fish dishes for pregnant women!
 A great kosher eatery.